jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
   <p>Right.
-The tokens can't have value on both forks, otherwise we could double everyone's wealth with a fork.</p>
+The tokens can't have value on both forks.
+It's not like we can all just double our money by forking.</p>
 </div>

 <div class="dialogue right">